mengzaiqiao/mengzaiqiao.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine Learning
   - Natural Language Processing
+  - AI for BioMedicine
   - Information Retrieval
   - Knowledge Graph
   - Geometric Deep Learning
   - Recommender Systems
-  - AI for Science
+  - Machine Learning

 # Education to show in About widget
 education: